 I’m always fascinated by history, society, and art, and when these appear as a combination of styles and civilizations, my passion gets a new spark.
-If, like me, you love eclectic patterns and expressions in art and society, then trust me, go to the Alhambra and your wanderlust will be appeased for a couple of hours.
+If, like me, you love eclectic patterns and expressions in art and society, go to the Alhambra, one of the best places to visit in Granada, and your wanderlust will be appeased for a couple of hours.

 I’ve always believed that cooperation is more constructive than competition, so every time I stumble on illustrious examples of human collaboration my mind wanders as if in a state of bliss.
 At the Alhambra my body was roaming along with my mind, and after some five hours walking up and down, eastward and westward, analyzing every detail three or four times, having gone past the military area of Barrio Castrense inside the Alcazaba at least five times because my cousin somehow decided there was a tower we hadn’t properly visited, my legs felt as if I had just gone through an intensive gym session.